K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 42.5.
 The number of arbitrators shall be three.

 42.6.
-The seat, or legal place, of arbitration shall be London.
+The seat, or legal place, of arbitration shall be Québec.

 42.7.
 The language to be used in the arbitral proceedings shall be English.